usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/12379/readme.txt

 	Accepting, storing and returning the extra metadata in query responses

-The two sections align with these two approaches the Registy actor can support.
+The two sections align with these two approaches the Registry actor can support.
 Only one of the will succeed (they are mutually exclusive).
 When logging results in Gazelle, upload the results for both sections.